-Nick Cannon speaks out on his controversial interview: “I want to be corrected”
+Nick Cannon speaks out on his controversial interview: ‘I want to be corrected’

 In addition to the backlash from his initial interview, Cannon also faced some criticism for his statement that some people have called a non-apology.

 “To me apologies are empty.
-Are you forcing me to say the words, ‘I’m sorry’?
+Are you forcing me to say the words ‘I’m sorry’?
 Are you making me bow down, ’cause then again, that would be perpetuating that same rhetoric that we’re trying to get away from,” Cannon says.
 “What we need is healing.
 What we need is discussion.
 Correct me.
 I don’t tell my children to say, ‘I’m sorry.’
 I want them to understand where they need to be corrected.
 And then that’s how we grow.”

 “You can say sorry in as many different languages as you want to, and it means nothing,” Cannon continues.
 “But until someone truly understands where they may have been wrong or where they may have offended someone, then that’s where growth occurs.”